-When utilising a Help to Buy ISA, your conveyancing solicitor will require that you complete a first-time buyer declaration from, confirming that you are, indeed, a first-time buyer.
+When utilising a Help to Buy ISA, your conveyancing solicitor will require that you complete a first-time buyer declaration form, confirming that you are, indeed, a first-time buyer.
+You can download a copy of the HM Treasury's First Time Buyer Declaration form, here.
 In addition, when the time comes, your conveyancer will also require an official closing statement from the bank, confirming the account has been closed.
 Both are required in order to redeem the ISA bonus on your behalf.

 Where purchasing with a lifetime ISA, there is a set period of time in which funds are to be requested.
 Usually, this is a circa thirty-day requirement in order to give sufficient notice for the drawing down of funds and redemption of the ISA bonus.

 As you can see, both entail slightly different procedures, however, do involve certain time constraints.
 It is, therefore, imperative to advise your property conveyancing solicitor of such matters, upon commencement of the transaction.

 Can I still open a Help to Buy ISA?